Moonware/NetcamStudio.Sencha/README.md

 **Build instructions:**
 - Put Sencha Touch 2.4 in the touch folder (not included)
-- Run 'sencha app build package' in order to compile / minimize
+- Run 'sencha app build package' in order to compile / minify the application (so that it can be packaged with Phonegap)

 **Revision history:**